“Swing Out”, a documentary by Morgan Irish

 Videos of Birthday Dances

-A birthday dance for Mike.
-Can still cut a rug with the youngsters!
+A birthday dance for Mike – he can still cut a rug with the youngsters!
 The song is “Frolic Sam”, by the Duke Ellington Orch., c.
 230 bpm.